klarman-cell-observatory/HTAPP-Pipelines/README.md

-# HTAPP-Pipelines
-A record of the analysis pipelines used to create the HTAPP data
+This is a centralized space to decribe and point to computational pipelines used when generating the HTAPP data.
+Please use the wiki attached to this repo to learn more.

+Thank you,

+The HTAPP Team